Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 A. You could take the time-consuming DIY approach and gather information from different resources, or you can cut through the clutter and let me tell you exactly what you need to know and how to apply it to your book.
 Not only that, you’ll also get a proven system to follow.

-Books about writing, articles, podcasts, and YouTube videos can give you information, but if you want to transform your manuscript and escalate your writing to a higher level, you need to learn how to apply what you know.
+Books about writing, articles, podcasts, and YouTube videos can give you helpful hints (and hey, I write articles, give advice on podcasts, and create informative YouTube videos myself!) but if you want to transform your manuscript and escalate your writing to a higher level, you need to learn how to apply what you know.
 That’s what Book Editing Blueprint will do for you.
 It’s full of tips, examples, and activities that will equip you and inspire you to apply the concepts to every aspect of your novel.
 I’ve had many clients who tried to learn on their own before hiring an editor, but they still had trouble recognizing weaknesses in their own work and needed multiple rounds of editing.

 As one of my students said, “Hearing your voice creates a teacher-student relationship that I don’t get out of books.
 It was more like being in the classroom.
 Everybody has a preferred style of learning—voice, text, or graphics.
 You had video, text, recaps, bullet items, tests that you can take over as great extra reinforcement . . .
 I think the way you’ve done it will help the material stay with students.
 They can print it out and save it for reference, but the goal is to learn and absorb.”